alvii147/ImageNoiseInterpolation/docs/report/ECE_313_Course_Project.md

 ### Limitations

 It is, however, important to remember the context of these results.
-The noise used in this report was salt and pepper noise, which involves noise that is sharp, and either very high or very low in value.
+The noise used in this report was salt-and-pepper noise, which involves noise that is sharp, and either very high or very low in value.
 If an image is affected by noise that can vary between a large range of values, this method may not be appropriate.
 Additionally, this method is based on the assumption of correlation between the RGB channels of an image.
 If no such correlation exists for an image, this method will likely not perform well.

 ## Appendices